 Thanksgiving is nothing without the cranberry sauce.
-This slightly sweet, slightly tart compote is essential at a Thanksgiving table, if you ask me.
+This slightly sweet, slightly tart compote is essential at a Thanksgiving table if you ask me.
 And for the record, I am not talking about the canned stuff.
-I believe in short cuts at times, especially around the holidays when the sheer volume of tasks associated with hosting a holiday meal can feel absolutely overwhelming.
+I believe in shortcuts at times, especially around the holidays when the sheer volume of tasks associated with hosting a holiday meal can feel overwhelming.
 That said, cranberry sauce is not the area to skimp on.
 Fresh cranberry sauce is one of the easiest things to make and it’s well worth it, especially for the roasted turkey and cranberry panini or other sandwich you just may need the day after.

 Cranberry sauce is one of my husband’s favorite things at Thanksgiving; seriously, he looks forward to it each year.
 That, and the whipped sweet potato and marshmallow casserole he grew up on.
 But don’t get me started on that!
 Years ago, when I was newly married and hosting Thanksgiving for the first time, I made my cranberry sauce.
 To this day I will never forget the expression on his face when he saw what I was making: horror, and that is putting it lightly.

 I knew right away what the issue was.
 He, like many others, grew up eating the canned version.
-Lets face it, most of us know the canned version: the suction sound it makes when it is forced from its can, the plop it makes landing on a dish, and the perfect cylinder shape it keeps even after abruptly leaving its canned home.
+Let’s face it, most of us know the canned version: the suction sound it makes when it is forced from its can, the plop it makes landing on a dish, and the perfect cylinder shape it keeps even after abruptly leaving its canned home.
 But this was cranberry sauce to my husband, and he had grave concerns about mine.

-My recipe has just a few simple ingredients: fresh cranberries (do not use frozen or dried), orange juice, orange zest, sugar, water and vanilla extract.
+My recipe has just a few simple ingredients: fresh cranberries (do not use frozen or dried), orange juice, orange zest, sugar, water, and vanilla extract.
 It takes about 20 minutes to make with some additional chilling time and you can make it days in advance.
 I make my recipe a bit on the tart side, using about half as much sugar as most recipes, because that’s what I prefer.
-But you can easily adjust the sweetness level by increasing the amount to sugar to your liking so be sure to experiment a bit when making it.
+But you can easily adjust the sweetness level by increasing the amount of sugar to your liking so be sure to experiment a bit when making it.